 This area of Vancouver has seen tremendous growth and change.
 In 1886, a fire destroyed nearly all of the buildings.
 After the Great Depression, Gastown was pretty much forgotten until a movement began in the 1960s to preserve its history and architecture.

 Declared a National Historic Site of Canada in 2009, Gastown is a trendy neighbourhood with great restaurants, upscale furniture stores, independent clothing retailers, and unique art shops.
 Some people may remember large department stores such as Woodward’s.
 Other stores I’m not familiar with include Spencer’s, Fairbanks Morse, Malkins, and Kelly Douglas.
 (The Old Malkin Warehouse is where Old Spaghetti Factory is now located.
 This restaurant is reportedly the site of several hauntings.
-Check out The Lost Souls of Gastown Tour.
+Resident ghosts include one that is said to have come with the vintage trolley that is part of the restaurant decor.
+The others are young children – a girl with a balloon, a red-headed boy often found in the women’s bathroom, and another boy.

 Water Street Café